Destination: Tioman Island, Malaysia

 COMMON QUESTIONS – TEEN TOURS

-Find out what to expect when you adventure with The Wild Traveler’s Hawaii / Kauai teen tours.
+Find out what to expect when you adventure with The Wild Traveler.
 Below are some of the more commonly asked questions regarding different aspects of our teen adventure tours.
 Have additional questions?
 Give us a call or send us an email.
 We look forward to hearing from you.

 WHEN WILL I SHOWER?

-WHAT DO I NEED TO BRING ON OUR TEEN TOURS?
+WHAT DO I NEED TO BRING ON OUR TRIP?

-The Wild Traveler provides all of your gear for our teen tours except for a backpack, sleeping bag, sleeping pad and mask and snorkel.
+The Wild Traveler provides all of your gear for our teen tours except for a backpack, sleeping bag, and mask and snorkel.
 Check out the gear and clothing list specific to your trip here.
 Please pack only the items on the list.
-Everything must fit into your backpack or duffle and daypack.
+Everything must fit into your backpack and daypack.
 Space is limited.
 Can’t find something on our pack list?
-Let us know and we can bring an extra one for you to borrow.

 WILL I BE ABLE TO CALL FAMILY DURING THE TEEN TOURS?